 null

-. - Value Removal: Removing a property’s value replaces it with
+. - Value Removal: Removing a property’s value sets it to

 null